GRE 319 - Fareed K Khan

 - Mock Tests (Power prep is the closest to the actual GRE quant)

-- While you follow the GRE books I would suggest to take TIMED tests or the practice sets should be timed.
+- While you follow the GRE books I would suggest taking TIMED tests or the practice sets should be timed.

 GRE Verbal Suggestions:

 - I already had some basic vocabulary.
-However, for developing the mind-boggling vocabulary you can consult Magoosh App and Barron’s.
-(I had learned a lot of words from Magoosh but forgot majority of them and in the last days focused more on Reading Comprehension)
+However, for developing the mind-boggling vocabulary you can consult Barron’s.

-- But cramming those words will not help until you practice verbal section alongside it.
+- But cramming those words will not help until you practice the verbal section alongside it.

-- After I have done all the parts from Manhattan I will then go to ETS Official guide and then ETS Verbal for more practice.
+- After I have done all the parts from Scholar Den, I will then go to the ETS Official guide and then ETS Verbal for more practice.
 But ETS resource material I would rather use as a MOCK test scenario.
 With timed practice sets.
-(Manhattan 5lb in my opinion is pretty good for verbal as well)

 I hope this helps.
 All the Best ☺